FlyingError/FlyingError/README.md

 ## 🔭 I'm currently working on...

 - Developing a scalable and secure web application for a client.
-- Creating a command-line tool in Python to automate data processing for a research project.
 - Integrating AI in a company's Microsoft Teams to improove efficiency and help workers.

-## 💬 Ask me about...

-- Any technical challenges you may be facing with your project.
-- Best practices in web development, software development, and coding in general.
-- How to stay motivated and productive as a young developer.

 Thanks for stopping by my profile!